We invite you to participate in our two major events each year.

 (Click HERE for information about the venue.)

-The Bienville Classic includes four rounds using the Swiss pairing system with game control time of 45 minutes with 5 second increments.
+The Bienville Classic includes four rounds using the Swiss pairing system with game control time of 45 minutes with 5 second increment.

 Individuals compete in four rated sections including Open, U1200, U800 and U400.